 High Point is a larger medium-sized city located in the state of North Carolina.
 With a population of 114,086 people and 33 constituent neighborhoods, High Point is the ninth largest community in North Carolina.

 Also of interest is that High Point has more people living here who work in computers and math than 95% of the places in the US.

 High Point is an extremely ethnically-diverse city.
 The people who call High Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of High Point residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in High Point include English, Irish, Italian, and Scots-Irish.
+High Point also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.05% of the city’s residents.
+Important ancestries of people in High Point include English, German, Irish, Italian, and European.

 The most common language spoken in High Point is English.
 Other important languages spoken here include Spanish and Urdu.